 Stop and Search - Know Your Rights

-All of us want to live in a community that is safe, tolerant and free from crime.
+All of us want to live in a community that is safe and free from crime.

 To make sure this happens, the police sometimes have to stop people and ask them to account for their actions or presence in an area.
 Sometimes the police may also need to carry out a search of a person’s clothes or property.

-As the police want to be open, honest and accountable, they will now provide people with a record explaining why a stop or a search was carried out.
+As the police want to be open, honest and accountable, they will now provide people with a record explaining why a stop or a search to stop and search was carried out.

 This page aims to help you understand stop and search procedures, the type of behaviour you should expect from the police and in return, what the police expect from you